 How many presser feet are there?

-There were four presser feet included with my Singer 4423 heavy-duty sewing machine.
+There were four presser feet included in the box.

 - Buttonhole foot: sew a buttonhole that is auto-sized and automatically done in one step